aeruhxi/Deezic/README.md

 # Deezic
 Deezic is a Desktop Music Player App for Deezer made with Electron, React, and Redux.
-This is being made on the occassion of **#100DaysOfCode** .
+This is currently in development.

 ## Development
 ### Requirements